-Rolling Plan for ICT standardisation 2021 - ICT Environmental Impact Definition available in ISO/TS 37151:2015, Smart community infrastructures -- Principles and requirements for performance metrics
+19 Rolling Plan for ICT standardisation 2022 - ICT Environmental Impact 20 Definition available in ISO/TS 37151:2015, Smart community infrastructures -- Principles and requirements for performance metrics 21 Definition available in ISO 17465-1:2014, Intelligent transport systems -- Cooperative ITS -- Part 1: Terms and definitions

-KEY RP THEME SUBSECTOR DESCRIPTION Intelligent Transport Systems Intelligent Transport Systems (ITS) are "transport systems in which advanced information, communication, sensor, and control technologies, including the Internet, are applied to increase safety, sustainability, efficiency, and comfort" 21 .
-This subsector can significantly contribute to cleaner, safer, and more efficient transport systems.
-The most significant benefits from ITS are: minimizing the impact of traffic on the environment, improving energy efficiency and decreasing dependency on fossil fuels; reducing congestion and optimizing the use of existing infrastructure; encouraging the use of environment-friendly transport modes; improving traffic safety and security; increasing convenience of transport 22 .
-Digitization of European Industry: Smart Manufacturing The use of digital technologies to transform business has been among top priorities set by the European Commission for 2019-2024 period.
+KEY RP THEME SUBSECTOR DESCRIPTION transport modes; improving traffic safety and security; increasing convenience of transport 22 .
+Digitization of European Industry: Smart Manufacturing The use of digital technologies to transform business has been among top priorities set by the European Commission for 2019- 2024 period .
 European Industry and manufacturing have been considered as important application areas for digitalization.
 The main idea behind so-called Smart Manufacturing is to create smart systems using modernization trends in the manufacturing environment.
 Smart Manufacturing corresponds to the use of smart ICT systems to transform the manufacturing environment, intending to maximize energy efficiency and productivity.
 Touching upon many technologies, it is an umbrella subsector which includes additive manufacturing (3D printing), automation processes and remote control of physical devices in the industrial context.